 A thick ointment is the perfect barrier to keep self-tan from causing dark knees, heels and elbows.
 Just add a little before you apply self tan and it will come out perfect everytime!

 Will Aquaphor Or Vaseline Clog Pores?

+One of the most asked questions about using occlusives is “does Aquaphor clog pores?”
+And for good reason – it’s a common misconception that anything thick and heavy clogs pores.
+But is aquaphor comedogenic?
 Because of the thick texture, many people think these ointments will clog pores and cause acne.
 However, they are actually noncomedogenic, meaning they do not clog pores.
 Rest assured, Aquaphor and Vaseline won’t cause acne or clog your pores!

 Is Aquaphor Less Greasy Than Vaseline?

 Both products are incredibly nourishing and moisturizing, but Aquaphor doesn’t feel as greasy on the skin because of the added ingredients like mineral oil and lanolin.